olivetha/web_project_around/README.md

-# Project Sprint 5 - JavaScript and DOM Manipulation
+# Project Sprint 5 and 6 - JavaScript Programming Logic and Methods

 ![Project Banner](https://images.unsplash.com/photo-1669023414162-5bb06bbff0ec?auto=format&fit=crop&q=80&w=1932&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)

 ## Overview

-Welcome to the "EUA Afora" project, the fifth installment of the Web Development bootcamp by Triple Ten.
-In this interactive web page, users can add, remove, and like photos of the most breathtaking landscapes in the USA.
-This project served as a platform to apply the newly acquired knowledge of JavaScript and DOM, gained during this exciting fifth sprint.
+Welcome to the "US Around" project, the sixth stage of the Triple Ten Web Development bootcamp.
+On this interactive web page, users can add, remove, and like photos of the most breathtaking landscapes in the United States.
+This project served as a platform to apply the newly acquired knowledge of JavaScript and DOM manipulation, gained during this exciting sixth sprint.

 ## Project Highlights